marph91/jimmy/docs/formats/default.md

 | Note Links | ✅ | |
 | Notebook / Folder Hierarchy | ✅ | |
 | Rich Text | ✅ | |

+## Acknowledgements

+The converter is based largely on [Pandoc](https://pandoc.org/).
+Thanks for developing it!